scenee/FloatingPanel/README.md

 Otherwise, `FloatingPanelController` fixes the content by the height of the top most position.

+✏️ In `.fitToBounds` mode, the surface height changes as following a user interaction so that you have a responsibility to configure Auto Layout constrains not to break the layout of a content view by the elastic surface height.

 ### Customize the layout with `FloatingPanelLayout` protocol

 #### Change the initial position and height